Brian Taylor

 This fee is set by Anfi and not subject to scrutiny by resort committees as it is a central charge.

-from the Spring Newsletter
+28/04/2025 at 6:47 pm #134882from the Spring Newsletter

-In the winter newsletter we launched the Anfi UK Restaurant Award.
+—In the winter newsletter we launched the Anfi UK Restaurant Award.
 We are collecting your opinions about your favourite restaurants and cafés.
 Through this we can expose hidden gems throughout the island and reward the places that have served our members well.
 So far, we have received 36 responses.

 I have saved this link to my phone and often fill in the form while waiting for the bill.